-After a long career both as a Joint Venture Partner and as a senior executive of McDonald’s Corporation, Mats Lederhausen formed his own company in early 2007.
-The company is focused on building businesses with a “purpose bigger than their products.”
+Mats Lederhausen formed BE-CAUSE in early 2007.
+The company is a platform for investing and building businesses with a “purpose bigger than their products®.”
 This philosophy is based on both ancient philosophy as well observations and experience from companies that were propelled by a strong purpose.
 Brands that have a strong conviction around why they exist and who they exist to serve will end up attracting better employees and more loyal customers and therefore ultimately be more successful.

 Prior to forming BE-CAUSE, Mats served as Managing Director of McDonald’s Ventures.
 McDonald’s Ventures managed the investments McDonald’s held in future oriented growth initiatives including Chipotle Mexican Grill, Boston Market, RedBox DVD and Pret A Manger.
 As a director, Chairman and finally lead director of Chipotle from 2000-2006 Mats helped shape the strategy that ultimately led to one of the most successful restaurant IPOs of all times.
 Mats was on the founding team of RedBox and served on its board until Coinstar acquired McDonald’s stake in RedBox in the spring of 2009.